thomashardy/filehosting/README.md

 This is a fork of [*filehosting*](https://sebsauvage.net/wiki/doku.php?id=php:filehosting), a tool originally developed by [Sebsauvage](https://github.com/sebsauvage).

-I decided to fork it because, as a user of this tool, I encountered an issue after enabling HTTPS on my server: the port *:443* was added in the returned link, after uploading a file, which broke the link.
+I decided to fork it because, as a user of this tool, I encountered an issue after enabling HTTPS on my server: after uploading a file, the port 443 was added in the returned link, which make it not working properly.
 E.g. `https://domain.com:443/files/filename.jpg`

 A quick and simple edit of the script allows to fix and prevent this issue, and to have a clean and working returned link.
 E.g. `https://domain.com/files/filename.jpg`

 This fork contains the fix, see [commit c9bbc08